Murder of Keith Blakelock: (2014) Trial: R v Jacobs

-Lyrics

 The trial of Nicholas Jacobs opened before Mr Justice Nicol at the Old Bailey on 3 March 2014.
 Jacobs did not take the stand.
 He was found not guilty on 9 April 2014 by a 10–2 verdict, reached after the jury was out for one day.

 The court heard that, in 1988 while Jacobs was serving his sentence for affray, a guard had found rap lyrics in his cell, in Jacobs' handwriting:

 Me have de chopper we have intention to kill an police officer PC Blakelock de unlucky fucker him dis an help de fireman.
 Who did an out an fire de fireman see we av come and decide to scatter but PC Blakelock him never smell the danger but when we fly down upon him he start scream and holla everybody gather round and av pure laughter he try to head out but we trip him over he start beg for mercy but it didn't matter him try to play super man and him ger capture him and have to face the consequences.

 We chopper we start chop him on his hand we chop him on him finger we chop him on him leg we chop him on his shoulder him head him chest him neck we chop him all over when we done kill him off lord er feel much better ...me just wipe off me knife and go check on daughter we sit down and talk and she cook me dinner ..."

 Courtenay Griffiths QC, defending, responded that Bob Marley had not been prosecuted for "I Shot the Sheriff".
 The court was also told that, when Jacobs was arrested for attempted burglary in May 2000, by then aged 30, he reportedly told an officer: "Fuck off, I was one of them who killed PC Blakelock," which the defence called a "flippant street remark".